"Wife-sharing" haunts Indian villages as girls decline

-BAGHPAT, India, Oct 27 (TrustLaw) - When Munni arrived in this fertile, sugarcane-growing region of north India as a young bride years ago, little did she imagine she would be forced into having sex and bearing children with her husband's two brothers who had failed to find wives.
+BAGHPAT, India (TrustLaw) - When Munni arrived in this fertile, sugarcane-growing region of north India as a young bride years ago, little did she imagine she would be forced into having sex and bearing children with her husband's two brothers who had failed to find wives.

 "They took me whenever they wanted -- day or night.
 When I resisted, they beat me with anything at hand," said Munni, who had managed to leave her home after three months only on the pretext of visiting a doctor.

-"Sometimes they threw me out and made me sleep outside or they poured kerosene over me and burnt me."
+"Sometimes they threw me out and made me sleep outside or they poured kerosene over me and burned me."

 Such cases are rarely reported to police because women in these communities are seldom allowed outside the home unaccompanied, and the crimes carry deep stigma for the victims.
 So there may be many more women like Munni in the mud-hut villages of the area.